pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0113.md

 your own testing helpers on top of it without your users even knowing they are using snapshot testing.
 In fact, we do this to create a testing tool that helps us test the Swift code that powers this very site.
-It's called [`assertRequest`][assert-request-gh], and it allows you to simultaneously asserts on the request being made to the server (including URL, query parameters, headers, POST body) as well as the
+It's called [`assertRequest`][assert-request-gh], and it allows you to simultaneously assert the request being made to the server (including URL, query parameters, headers, POST body) as well as the response from the server (including status code and headers).

+For example, to test that when a request is made for a user to join a team subscription, we can [write the following][assert-request-example]:

 ```swift
 await assertRequest(